 Anyone who has recovered from chickenpox may develop shingles, even children.
-The risk of shingles increases with age and about half of all cases occur in men and women above the age of 60.
+The risk of shingles increases with age, and about half of all cases occur in men and women older than 60.
 After a person recovers from chickenpox, the virus stays dormant in the body.
 For reasons that are not fully known, the virus can reactivate years later, causing shingles.

 How Does Shingles Affect the Body?